Easy Plugin for AdSense manages all aspects of AdSense: insert ads into posts and sidebar, and add a Google Search box. Easiest and most complete AdSe

 no to have control how the Google adsense blocks show up in each post or page.
 A Custom Field

 no suppresses all AdSense ad blocks in the post or page.

-If you feel that the features of Easy AdSense are a bit too much, consider my lean and mean AdSense plugin AdSense Now!
+If you feel that the features of Easy Plugin for AdSense are a bit too much, consider my lean and mean AdSense plugin AdSense Now!

 The middle ads are designed to show up only on long posts (of more than 20 paragraphs).
 Use the option to force the mid-text ads (in v1.82+) to override this length check.